autobib/autobib/docs/changelog/next.md

 # Unreleased

-Supported database versions: `<= 1`
+Supported database versions: `<= 2`

 Changes since `v0.5.1`.

 ## Breaking changes

-- `autobib delete` now performs 'soft-deletion' by default, which does not remove the record from your database, but instead inserts a 'deletion marker'.
+- `autobib delete` now performs 'soft-deletion' by default, which does not remove the record from your database but instead inserts a deletion marker.
   The old behaviour can be obtained with `autobib delete --hard`.
-  It is no longer necessary to pass all keys when performing a deletion.
+  It is no longer necessary to pass all identifiers when performing a deletion.
-  Passing redundant keys will now result in an error.
+  Passing redundant identifiers will now result in an error.
 - `autobib merge` has been removed.
   It is no longer possible to merge records together.
-  This functionality has been replaced by `autobib delete --replace <replacement>`, which performs a soft delete and stores the replacement state.
+  This functionality has been replaced by `autobib delete --replace <replacement>`, which performs a soft delete and stores a replacement identifier.
-  Subsequent requests for the deleted identifier will return an error message suggesting the replacement key.
+  Subsequent requests for the deleted identifier will return an error message suggesting the replacement.
   Also see `autobib update --from-record` and `autobib delete --update-aliases`.
-- `autobib edit` no longer options an interactive editor if headless edit methods are specified.
+- `autobib edit` no longer opens an interactive editor if headless edit methods are specified.
 - `autobib update --from` has been renamed to `autobib update --from-bibtex`.
 - `autobib local` no longer creates an alias automatically.
 - `autobib import` has been re-implemented.